Frequently Asked Questions - Please Read Before registering

 Will I have WI-FI and cell phone service while participating in the Field School?

 The field site does NOT provide WI-FI.
 If you have a hotspot on your cell phone, that works great.
 However, cell phone reception is not always the best in rural and remote areas.
-Be prepared to not have 24 hr access for cell phone service.
+Be prepared to not have 24 hr access for cell phone and internet service.

 How does the class work after the 3-weeks of fieldwork?